amitgambhir/crushit/SPEC.md

 # HOW TO USE THIS SPEC
 This is the full specification for CrushIt.
-Do NOT try to build everything at once.
-Work through Development Phases in order.
-When asked to start, confirm which phase you are working on and list the first 3 files you will create before writing any code.

 ---